 - Managing the culture is essential to managing data.
-All of the processes and systems in the world produce little good if people don’t know how — and perhaps just as importantly, why — to use them.
+All of the processes and systems in the world won’t do you much good if people don’t know how — and perhaps just as importantly, why — to use them.
 By making team members aware of the benefits of data management (and the potential pitfalls of ignoring it) and fostering the skills of using data correctly, managers engage team members as essential pieces of the information process.

-These and other challenges stand between the old way of doing business and harnessing the power of data for business intelligence.
+These and other challenges stand between the old way of doing business and initiatives that harness the power of data for business intelligence.
 But with proper planning, practices, and partners, technologies like accelerated machine learning can turn pinch points into gateways for deeper business insights and better customer experience.

 Though specific data needs are unique to every organization’s data strategy and data systems, preparing a framework will smooth the path to easier, more effective data management solutions.
 Best practices like the three below are key to a successful strategy.

 1. Make a plan